Safeguarding is an umbrella term, which includes:

 - DDSL: Miss D Beynon

-If you need support and advice or have any concerns, you can always speak to us directly or you can contact Stoke on Trent and Staffordshire Safeguarding Board's First Response Service on 0800 13 13 126.
-If you need to make a call out of office hours, you should contact the Emergency Duty Service on 0845 604 2886.
+If you need support and advice or have any concerns, you can always speak to us directly or you can contact Staffordshire Safeguarding Children Board on 0300 111 8007.
 If you think a child or young person is at immediate risk of harm – dial 999 to contact the Police.

-The Stoke on Trent and Staffordshire Safeguarding Board's website can be found here.
+The Staffordshire Safeguarding Board's website can be found here.

 Our safeguarding policy can be found on the policies page.